Alternative Transportation Committee (ATC)

 - Education Code Section 89701(b)(4) requires the campus to form an Alternative Transportation Committee, and investigate and consider alternative transportation strategies as determined by that committee before any funds can be allocated for the construction of parking facilities.

-All Comittee meetings are held via Zoom from TBD on the dates below.
+All Comittee meetings are held via Zoom on the dates below.
+For information on meeting login contact PATS.

 - Rachel Szakmary, Chair, TDM/Transport Analyst